 On Friday, firefighters evacuated onlookers from the surrounding parking lots out of fear for possible explosions from tanks of anesthesia gases in the building.
 Though the containers did not explode, Schaeffer said it was safer to keep people away from the scene.

 “Those compressed gas cylinders can essentially become rockets,” he said.

 Two firefighters suffered minor injuries in the blaze.
 One had a back injury, and the other suffered heat-related injuries.
 Schaeffer said they were treated and released and should return to work soon.

-It’s uncertain how much equipment was lost in the fire.
-Safes, computer servers and several critical pieces of medical equipment were recovered, Schaeffer said.
+Safes, computer servers and several critical pieces of medical equipment were recovered from the building, Schaeffer said.

 “It really appears that a majority of the building is a total loss,” Schaeffer said.

 Investigators have not determined the fire’s cause.